cdunham1989/loan_calculator/README.md

 As a borrower,
 So I can payback my loan,
-I need to be able to make payments to the lender
+I need to be able to make payments to my bank

+As a borrower,
+So I can ensure my loan is being paid off,
+I need to know what the minimum montyly payment currently is

 As a borrower,
 So I know how long I will be paying off the loan